Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Introduction

-The AA problem combines thread assignment and resource allocation.
-We model each thread using a nondecreasing and concave \emph{utility function} giving its performance as a function of the resources it receives.
-The goal is to simultaneously find assignments and allocations for all the threads that maximizes their total utility.
-We first show that the AA problem is NP-hard, even when there are only two servers.
-In contrast, the problem is efficiently solvable when there is a single server \cite{Galil}.
-Next, we present an approximation algorithm that finds a solution with utility at least $\alpha = 2(\sqrt{2} - 1) > 0.828$ times the optimal.
+The AA problem models each thread using a nondecreasing \emph{utility function} giving its performance as a function of the resources it receives.
+In practice, many utility functions are concave, capturing a frequently observed diminishing returns property \cite{Qureshi}.
+However, in certain settings, such as cache hit rates for different amounts of cache allocation, the utility function may also be nonconcave \cite{Lai}.
+Furthermore, a thread's utility may sometimes depend on multiple types of resources.
+The goal in AA is to simultaneously find assignments and allocations for all the threads which maximizes their total utility.
+To the best of our knowledge, we are the first to study the two problems in a unified context.
+Our paper makes the following contributions.

+\begin{enumerate} \item We show that the AA problem is NP-hard, even when there are only two servers.
+In contrast, the problem is efficiently solvable when there is a single server \cite{Galil}. \item We present an approximation algorithm which achieves at least $\alpha = 2(\sqrt{2} - 1) > 0.828$ times the optimal utility for concave utility functions.
 The algorithm relates the optimal solution of a single server problem to an approximately optimal solution of the multiple server problem.
-The algorithm runs in time $O(mn^2 + n (\log mC)^2)$, where $n$ and $m$ are the number of threads and servers, respectively, and $C$ is the amount of resource on each server.
-We then present a faster algorithm with $O(n (\log mC)^2)$ running time and the same approximation ratio.
-Finally, we conduct experiments to test the performance of our algorithm.
-We used several types of synthetic threads with different utility functions, and show that our algorithm obtains at least 99\% of the maximum utility on average for all the thread types.
-We also compared our algorithm with several simple but practical assignment and allocation heuristics, and show that our algorithm performs up to 5.7 times better when the threads have widely differing utility functions.
+It runs in $O(mn^2 + n (\log mC)^2)$ time, where $n$ and $m$ are the number of threads and servers, respectively, and $C$ is the amount of resource on each server.
+We also present a faster algorithm with $O(n (\log mC)^2)$ running time and the same approximation ratio. \item We also consider threads with nonconcave utility functions, and present an algorithm with approximation ratio $\frac{1}{2}$ and running time $O(s nmC \alpha(mC) (\log mC)^2)$, where $s$ is the maximum number of concave or convex segments in each utility function, and $\alpha$ is the inverse Ackermann function. \item While the previous three algorithms consider utility functions based on a single resource type, we also present an algorithm for utility functions based on multiple types of resources.
+We show that this algorithm achieves good empirical performance. \item We conduct extensive experiments to test the performance of our algorithms.
+We use several types of synthetic and realistic utility functions, and show that our algorithms obtains over 92\% of the maximum utility on average.
+We also compare our algorithms with several simple but practical heuristics, and show that they achieve up to 9 times higher utility for very heterogeneous threads. \end{enumerate}